Get the Best WordPress Backup

 After this, Duplicator Pro will be fully set up!

-Step 2: Create a Package
+Step 2: Create a Backup

-Create new backup
+Add new backup with Duplicator

 By default, Duplicator will save backups on your local server.
-However, you can use any of the following storage locations:
+However, you can use any of the following storage locations.

 By saving your backups off-site in the cloud, you won’t put as much strain on your hosting plan.
+However, make sure the cloud service can handle the large amount of data from your multisite backups.

-One part of the backup package is the archive file.
+One part of the backup is the archive file.
 This contains all of the files and database tables for your WordPress network.

-If you want to exclude an individual site from the backup, click on the Multisite tab:
+If you want to exclude an individual site from the backup, click on the Multisite tab.

-WordPress Multisite network scan
+Multisite backup scan

-Download Multisite backup
+Download multisite backup

 This will save both the archive and installer files to your computer.
 If you can’t access your dashboard, you can upload these manually to cPanel or a File Transfer Protocol (FTP) client.